Also known as: band front squat, banded front squat, front squat with band, resisted front squat, banded squats

 What is Band Resisted Front Squat?

-Band Resisted Front Squat is a medium-level squat variation using a resistance band under the feet and across the shoulders.
-It primarily targets the quadriceps and core while reinforcing upright posture and hip mobility.
-Suitable for intermediate trainees focusing on strength, stability, and controlled tempo.
+The Band Resisted Front Squat is a medium-level squat variation using a resistance band under the feet and across the shoulders to add upward resistance.
+It primarily targets the quadriceps and challenges the core for stability and improved leg strength.

 How to Do Band Resisted Front Squat